zealtechlab/docker_devops_stack/README.md

 ![Selenium Grid](screenshots/selenium-grid.png)

+#### Scale Selenium-Nodes

+If you want to run five tests in parallel for Firefox you must scale your Firefox Selenium-Node.
+This is done by one command, really.
+Execute ```docker-compose -f docker-compose-selenium.yml scale firefox=2``` and you should see 2 Firefox Docker container running and registered to the Selenium-Hub.
+Execute ```docker-compose -f docker-compose-selenium.yml scale chrome=2``` and you should see 2 chrome Docker container running and registered to the Selenium-Hub.

 ## Testing Upgrades

 In order to test new versions, I prefer starting out with a blank VirtualBox image.